Sagbi bases, defining ideals and algebra of minors: Universal bases for , and

 \begin{remark} Let $\cF$ be a finite set of homogeneous polynomials generating the subalgebra $A$ of the polynomial ring endowed with a monomial order $<$.
 We say that $\cF$ is \emph{non\Sagbi{} in degree $k$} if $K[\ini_<(\cF)]$ and $\ini_<(A)$ coincide in degrees $< k$, but differ in degree $k$.
 This can of course be controlled by comparing the Hilbert series since $K[\ini_<(\cF)] \subset \ini(A)$.

 As the proof of Theorem \ref{univSagbi3x7} shows, $\cM_3\subset G(3,7)$ has no ``genuine'' coherent non\Sagbi{} matching: if a matching is non\Sagbi, then at least one restriction is non\Sagbi{} for $G(3,6)^{(i)}$.
 In contrast, $\cM_3\subset G(3,8)$ has many genuine non\Sagbi{} coherent matchings.
 SagbiGrass computes the complete list of Hilbert series for all coherent matchings of $\cM_3\subset G(3,8)$ in a few hours.
-The list contains matchings that are non\Sagbi in degrees $2,4$ and $5$.
-Additionally we have found them by random experiments.
-Restrictions of coherent matchings that are non\Sagbi{} in degrees $\ge 3$ to any $7$ columns are \Sagbi{} for $G(3,7)$, as follows from Theorem \ref{univSagbi3x7} and Lemma \ref{passage}.
-On the other hand, there are no coherent matchings that are non\Sagbi{} in degree $6$.
+The list contains matchings that are non\Sagbi{} in degrees $2,4$ and $5$.
+On the other hand, there are no coherent matchings that are non\Sagbi{} in degree $6$ or higher.

-While it takes months to compute the full list of Hilbert series for coherent matchings of $\cM_3\subset G(3,9)$ with certainty, one quickly finds coherent matchings that are non\Sagbi{} in degree $6$, and therefore are genuine for $G(3,9)$. \end{remark}
+While it takes months to compute the full list of Hilbert series for coherent matchings of $\cM_3\subset G(3,9)$ with certainty, one quickly finds coherent matchings that are non\Sagbi{} in degree $6$, and therefore are genuine for $G(3,9)$.
+Moreover, a random search found the revlex order given below such that the \Sagbi{} basis of $G(3,9)$, computed by sagbiNormaliz.lib, is finite but needs ``new'' \Sagbi{} elements in degrees $5,8,13$ and $18$ (more precisely, $12$ elements in degree $5$ and one element in each of the remaining degrees).
+Indeed we computed a \Sagbi{} basis and the initial algebra basis of $G(3,9)^0$ and then used Corollary \ref{forgotten}.
+This revlex order is obtained by ordering the variables according to the following table

+i.e., the variable corresponding to the number $1$ is the largest, then the variable corresponding to the number $2$ is the second largest and so on. \end{remark}

 Let $\cF\subset R= K[X_1,\dots,X_n]$ be a set of polynomials of constant degree $m$ and $<$ a monomial order.
 As a vector space, the algebra $K[\cF]$ generated by $\cF$ is the direct sum of the lowest degree components of the powers $I^k$ of the ideal $I$ generated by $\cF$.
 The Rees algebra